nascit/sts-broker/README.md

 ## Invoke STS Broker

-Ideally you should use [STS Broker CLI](https://www.npmjs.com/package/stsbroker "STS Broker CLI") to interact with your custom identity broker.
+We strongly recommend you to use [STS Broker CLI](https://www.npmjs.com/package/stsbroker "STS Broker CLI") to interact with your custom identity broker.
 Please follow the instructions there to learn how to configure the CLI and perform the permission requests.

 You also have the option to make direct requests.